DETACH: Cross-domain Learning for Long-Horizon Tasks via Mixture of Disentangled Experts: Methods

-\subsection{3.3 Multi-Strategy Adaptive Fusion Mechanism}
+\subsection{Multi-Strategy Adaptive Fusion Mechanism}

-To effectively integrate heterogeneous features from the environmental encoder and self-encoder, \textbf{DETACH} incorporates a multi-strategy adaptive fusion mechanism that supports dynamic selection of optimal fusion strategies based on task characteristics and environment complexity.
+To effectively integrate heterogeneous features from the environmental encoder and self-encoder, \textbf{DETACH} incorporates a multi-strategy adaptive fusion mechanism that combines three complementary fusion strategies.
 According to Figure 2, the adopted fusion mechanism comprises three core components:

-\textit{Cross-attention fusion module.} This module \cite{liu2024towards}is selected for its capability to enable internal states to actively query key information from the environment, thereby achieving state-driven dynamic feature alignment.
-It uses self-state features $f_{self} \in \mathbb{R}^{d_{self}}$ as Query, and environment features $f_{env} \in \mathbb{R}^{d_{env}}$ as Key and Value, achieving dynamic weight allocation through a multi-head attention mechanism:
+\textit{Cross-attention fusion module.} This module \cite{vaswani2017attention} is selected for its capability to enable internal states to actively query key information from the environment, thereby achieving state-driven dynamic feature alignment.
+It uses self-state features $f_{self} \in \mathbb{R}^{d_{model}}$ as Query, and environment features $f_{env} \in \mathbb{R}^{d_{model}}$ as Key and Value, achieving dynamic weight allocation through a multi-head attention mechanism:

 where each attention head: